Colossians 3:20-21 NRSV

-All Scripture memory systems for children naturally begin with Colossians 3:20. ;0) It is no surprise that Paul would exhort children to, “obey your parents in everything.”
+All Scripture memory systems for children naturally begin with Colossians 3:20.
+It is no surprise that Paul would exhort children to, “obey your parents in everything.”
 Of course children must obey their parents.

-The stunner is Paul’s word to Fathers.
-Fathers, do not embitter your children, or they will become discouraged.
-In the first century, no-one tended to care too much about children becoming discouraged by their Fathers.
+The stunner is Paul’s word to fathers.
+“Fathers, do not provoke your children, or they may lose heart” (v.
+21).
+In the first century, no one tended to care too much about children becoming discouraged by their fathers.

 Why did Paul care about children?
 Because Jesus cared about children.
 Jesus cares about children because God cares about children.

 Then people brought little children to Jesus for him to place his hands on them and pray for them.
 But the disciples rebuked them.

-Here’s the bottom line for those of us who are presently parenting children.
-We can fool a lot of people a lot of the time, but we can’t fool our children.
+Here’s the bottom line for those of us who are presently parenting children: we can fool a lot of people a lot of the time, but we can’t fool our children.
 Whatever is in me will come out in my parenting.
 The surest way for my children to have a true sense of who the real God is and what the real God is like is for me to be a real Christian.
-Hence my chief responsibility as a Christian parent is to be a real Christian.
+Hence, my chief responsibility as a Christian parent is to be a real Christian.
 And the only way I can be a real Christian is to be filled with all the fullness of God.

-Abba Father, we thank you for your son, Jesus, in whom all your fullness is pleased to dwell.
+Abba Father, we thank you for your Son, Jesus, in whom all your fullness is pleased to dwell.
 Thank you that we have been given fullness in him.
-Come Holy Spirit and awaken me to the reality of being filled with all the fullness of God, especially for the sake of all of our children.
-We pray in Jesus name.
+Come, Holy Spirit, and awaken me to the reality of being filled with all the fullness of God, especially for the sake of all of our children.
+We pray in Jesus’ name.
 Amen.

 - Have you ever thought of parenting as a theological task?
 How did the way you were parented impact your image of God?